all-in-one-of/snippets/HOU_SOP_Vellum.md

 - `plsticity` - not use rather

 `Bend`
-- `Stiffnes` - is soft if you want rigit make higher  / decrese to make softer  and bend more
+- `Stiffnes` - is soft if you want rigit make higher  / decrese to make softer  and bend more  (0.0001 to super soft)
 - `plsticity` - will update rest pos.
   - `treshold` - low so will enter new config eay and quick
   - `rate` and  `hardening` higher - make hardne over time of banding